alibaba/BladeDISC/docs/developers/torch_add_a_new_converter.md

-# How To Add a New Torch Operator Converter
+# How To Add a New Torch Operator Converter(Deprecated soon)

+Note that BladeDISC is cooperating with the community to add a new MHLO conversion based on Torch-MLIR, see RFC: https://github.com/llvm/torch-mlir/issues/999.
+And this document will be deprecated and replaced with a new one once the new conversions pass is built.

 ## Get the Operator's Function Schema